Measures to ensure safe use of liquid laundry detergent capsules

 Industry taking effective action

-Since as early as the end of 2012, the detergents industry has been working on developing a comprehensive set of safety measures for this product category.
+Since as early as 2012, the detergents industry has been working on developing a comprehensive set of safety measures for this product category.
 Manufacturers voluntarily committed to modify packaging to limit visibility and access by young children, and to add prominent labelling to point consumers to the need for safe storage and handling of the products, and the need to always keep them away from children.
 The voluntary programme has already resulted in a decrease in incidents in several countries in Europe.

 In fact, since the introduction of the product stewardship programme, reports of incidents in the UK have decreased by 25%.
 With further steps being taken, we would expect to see this trend continue in a positive direction.
 However the role of parents should not be underestimated in ensuring products are used and stored safely to reduce incidents among infants.